geo200cn/geo200cn.github.io/central.md

 ## [1] 46.37344 61.63456
 ```

 This is an important inference that we’ve just made: even though we don’t know what the full population looks like, we’re 95% confident that the true average age of the population lies between the values lower and upper *given certan conditions are met*.
+Wow!

 <br>